SUSTAINABILITY

 KRW 100 million

-3) Consumption intensity is calculated based on nonconsolidated sales, which is based on the business divisions(Global•Momentum•E&C) in 2022.
+3) Consumption intensity is calculated based on nonconsolidated sales, which is based on the current business divisions(Global·E&C·Momentum).

 Air Pollutant Emission Concentration1)